 At the same time, the foreign businessman must be able to create, through his investment or business, at least 20 jobs offered to EU citizens, which must be maintained for the duration of the person’s residency in Czech Republic.
 Along with the application form, the investor must present a clear business plan.

-What should a foreigner know when purchasing a Czech property?
+What should a foreigner know when purchasing a Czech property in 2021?

 Foreigners are allowed to purchase properties in Czech Republic and this applies to foreigners from outside the European Union (EU) as well, but the legal procedures applicable to each category of nationals can vary.
 For example, EU citizens do not need to comply with any particular regulations.
 They can easily move here and make the proof of residence at a physical address in Czech Republic, after which they can start search for a suitable home.